lenskit/lenskit/lenskit-archetype-fancy-analysis/README.md

 current version of the archetype.
 (Hint: this is the same as the current LensKit version.)

-The next three definitions are the specification of the new project you are creating.
+The last three definitions are the specification of the new project you are creating.
 In general they can be anything you want.

 Maven will run for a while, after which your new-directory-name will